DAURISMO- glasdegib tablet, film coated

 DAURISMO is indicated, in combination with low-dose cytarabine, for the treatment of newly-diagnosed acute myeloid leukemia (AML) in adult patients who are ≥75 years old or who have comorbidities that preclude use of intensive induction chemotherapy.

-The recommended dose of DAURISMO is 100 mg orally once daily on days 1 to 28 in combination with cytarabine 20 mg subcutaneously twice daily on days 1 to 10 of each 28-day cycle in the absence of unacceptable toxicity or loss of disease control.
+The recommended dosage of DAURISMO is 100 mg orally once daily on days 1 to 28 in combination with cytarabine 20 mg subcutaneously twice daily on days 1 to 10 of each 28-day cycle in the absence of unacceptable toxicity or loss of disease control.
 For patients without unacceptable toxicity, treat for a minimum of 6 cycles to allow time for clinical response.

 Administer DAURISMO with or without food.
 Do not split or crush DAURISMO tablets.
 Administer DAURISMO about the same time each day.
 If a dose of DAURISMO is vomited, do not administer a replacement dose; wait until the next scheduled dose is due.
 If a dose of DAURISMO is missed or not taken at the usual time, administer the dose as soon as possible and at least 12 hours prior to the next scheduled dose.
 Return to the normal schedule the following day.
 Do not administer 2 doses of DAURISMO within 12 hours.